China and America’s leaders use similar slogans – by Liz Carter

 “Make America Great Again” was derived from a 1980 Ronald Reagan campaign slogan and re-popularized by those crappy red hats.
 Xi’s “great rejuvenation of the Chinese nation” dates back to a 1997 political conference and was revived, and redefined, by Xi Jinping in his early years of power.

-In 1980, the United States economy was struggling and Reagan called for an “economic revival” through slashing government spending.
+In 1980, the United States economy was struggling and Reagan called for an “economic revival” by slashing government spending.
 In 1997, China’s former paramount leader Deng Xiaoping passed away and Jiang Zemin became the dominant political figure, pushing for more centralized state control.
 The Asian financial crisis struck, threatening to derail China’s growing economy.
 While Reagan and Jiang utilized different tactics to face their respective economic threats, the sentiment used to stir up support through nationalism was much the same.

 Both subtly criticize present circumstances